mestauder/C451-Project/Documentation README.md

 RentaCar Project Documentation:

-System Requirements (Assignment 2) - See the Final RentaCare Report.
+System Requirements (Assignment 2) - See the Final RentaCar Report.

-System Design - See the Final RentaCare Report.
+System Design - See the Final RentaCar Report.

 Brochure/flyer - See the RentaCar Brochure.pdf file.